CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/test-protocol-for-operation.md

 ## Example

 For processes requiring a quality check before or after an operation (such as a "First Check"), the Test Protocol should be defined in the Routing, associating the QC check directly with the operation.
-In such cases, requirements like blocking the operation from starting through PDC if the QC check (First check) has not been passed can be enforced.
+In such cases, requirements like blocking the operation from starting through CompuTec PDC if the QC check (First check) has not been passed can be enforced.

 ---